ahmadalzoubi13579/dz-e-commerce/SOLUTION.md

 #### Kindly find DZ E-Commerce Docs below 🚀⚛️

+#### Note: this project is public because my account is restricted from creating private repos on Github.

 ## Project structure & Thought process 🏗️

 - I used `feature based structure` as project's files and folders structure where each `feature` and all of its related stuff lay inside separate folder under `src/app/features/` folder, and there is `src/app/shared/` folder that includes all the stuff that is shared between multiple features.